Smart Walkers in Discrete Space: The case of a smart walker

 \end{itemize} The reward profile \eqref{eq:sinusoidal_reward} was chosen as it resembles the natural encounter profile of completely random, untrained, agents.
 The other two linear profiles were instead selected to sketch a toy zero-sum scenario, with or without time pressure.
 One could interpret, for example, the two walkers as a buyer-seller couple, moving in price space during trading, as already mentioned in the introductory section.
 The agent (Alice) was trained for $10{,}000$ episodes under each reward function, using an inverse temperature parameter $\beta$ that started at an initial value of $1$ and was capped at an upper threshold of $10$.
 This training regime yielded dynamical systems of the chaser-target typology with substantially morphed first-encounter probability distributions (see Figure \ref{fig:trained_pd}) and mean first-encounter times (see Figure \ref{fig:trained_times}).
 In the aforementioned Figures, the histogram refer to actual simulation of the learned stochastic dynamics.
 The solid (red) lines stand for the analytical solutions, computed following the procedure introduced in Section \ref{sec:dumbwalkers}, and by making use of the policy table to which Alice converged upon learning, subject to the different assumed rewards.
 A comment is mandatory at this point.
 As also anticipated in the introduction, the problem of a smart walker chasing (post training) a target opponent (which still performs pure random walk) is intrinsically Markovian, when examined in the expanded space of the $N^2$ states for the co-evolving pair.
 No approximations are involved in the formal analysis reported above, which is therefore exact.

+In e.g. panel (a) of Figure \ref{fig:trained_pd} a linear reward signal decreasing with the lattice site is assumed: clearly, the training biases the encounter towards the leftmost sites of the collection, where the reward for the smart walker is largest.
+This comes with no surprise (and similar considerations apply to the results displayed in panel (b) and (c) of Figure \ref{fig:trained_pd}) and for this reason we do not indulge in extensive comments related to the obtained optimal solutions.
+The interesting fact is that we can provide solid analytical arguments to benchmark the numerical experiments: this is the message delivered by our preliminary tests and which sets the ground for the successive analysis.

-The dynamics during training reveal additional insights.
+The dynamics during training reveal additional insights, as we move in the direction to comparatively evaluate the gained agents' ability in light of the complexity of the supplied tasks.
 Figure \ref{fig:cumulative_rewards} shows the cumulative rewards as a function of the training episode, while Figure \ref{fig:policy_entropies} depicts the Shannon entropy of the policy tensors, also tracked across episodes.

 As evident from the Shannon entropy values in Figure \ref{fig:policy_entropies}, the time-dependent reward induces the highest information encoding in the agent's policy tensor.
 In contrast, the sinusoidal reward results in the lowest information content.
 This observation aligns with the other available data: the sinusoidal game is evidently easier, as indicated by the fact that the reward structure closely resembles the behavior of an unintelligent agent, mirroring the random encounter probability distribution.
 Conversely, the time-dependent game is the most challenging, and requires substantial learning to be mastered.